adeeex1/alx-zero_day/0x03-git/README.md

-This is readme file to do 0x03_git project.
+This is readme file is to do 0x03-git project.